Citrix Virtual Apps and Desktops

 This page does not appear when you are creating Remote PC Access catalogs.

-The Machine Management page indicates how machines are managed and which tool you use to deploy machines.
+The Machine Management page indicates how machines are managed and which tools you use to deploy machines.

 Choose whether machines in the catalog are power managed through Web Studio.